fbpx

 Moving forward with God means it’s equally important for us to allow Him to heal us from the pain of our past as well.

-“We can bury the pain of our past but it doesn’t mean it’s dead.”
+I often say to my coaching clients, “We can bury the pain of our past but it doesn’t mean it’s dead.”

 Trusting God requires us to walk through our experiences and pain with Him.
-Sometimes I think we, as believers, shove our pain down and top it off with a great scripture and call it healing
+Sometimes I think we, as believers, shove our pain down and top it off with a great scripture and call it healing.

 God’s Role in Moving Forward